 - 1. ICC Charge 2 Work with the Honor's program to revise policy D1 to clearly outline curricular processes with regard to the Honors Program. - 2.
 ICC Charge 3 Work with Faculty Affairs to revise policy on discontinuance of academic programs (E20.0) - 3.
-ICC Charge 4 Brainstorm, rank-order and propose to Senate approaches to increase flexibility of RIT's undergraduate degrees.
+ICC Charge 4 Brainstorm, rank-order and propose to Senate approaches to increase flexibility of RIT's undergraduate degrees. - 4.
+Study undergraduate curricular proposals from a university-wide perspective, maintain appropriate inter-college relationships with regards to curriculum, assure that existing undergraduate curricula are periodically reviewed, and make recommendations to the Academic Senate for action on proposals of new and significantly modified undergraduate programs. (carry over)

-1. Review RIT policies that impact undergraduate curriculum that are brought to the committee's attention and propose revisions as appropriate to the Academic Senate.
+- 1. Review RIT policies that impact undergraduate curriculum that are brought to the committee's attention and propose revisions as appropriate to the Academic Senate. - 2.
+Review and make recommendations on the guidelines, process and how UG certificates can be pursued and awarded.